Azure Container Instances¶

 Creation procedure is pretty straightforward multi-step wizard.
 On each step you have to specify various parameters.
 At the end of the process you will see review page with all the parameters you have specified.
 A few parameters that you must to specify are as follow:

-1. container image
+1. container image¶

 To specify the image to run, it's required to specify repository and tag.
-Here we specify our all-inclusive chumaky/datero image, which defaults to latest tag.

-2. public IP
+2. public IP¶

-To make Datero web application accessible from the outside world we have to specify Networking type: Public.
-That will assign a public IP to the container instance.
-We also have to open 80 HTTP port to allow access to the Datero web application.
+To make Datero web application accessible from the outside world we have to specify Networking type: Public

 Optionally, you could specify a seed value for the dynamic FQDN that will be assigned to your deployment.

-3. environment variables
+3. environment variables¶

 There is also container parameters section.
 It shows that we have one environment variable specified.

-It corresponds to the POSTGRES_PASSWORD environment variable.
 Which is the only mandator parameter to specify during container launch.
-It's dictated by the official image of postgres database.

-Create deployment
+Create deployment¶

 When all the parameters are specified, you can press Create button on the last Review screen.
 It will create a Deployment which is a process of creating a container instance with the specified parameters.

-Access Datero UI
+Access Datero UI¶

 Once we got our public IP address or FQDN, we can access Datero web application.
 Here we access it by the FQDN.